play-with-docker/play-with-docker.github.io/_posts/2016-10-25-beginner-linux.markdown

 ### Next Step

-Check out this introduction to orchestration with [Docker Swarm Stack Introduction](/swarm-stack-intro)
+Check out the introduction to a multi-service application stack orchestration in the [Application Containerization and Microservice Orchestration](/microservice-orchestration) tutorial.

 ---